Joe Reekie

 Joseph James Reekie (born February 22, 1965) is a Canadian former ice hockey player.
 Reekie was born in Victoria, British Columbia.

+Career

-A stay-at-home defenceman renowned for his defensive skills, Reekie was originally drafted in 1983 by the Hartford Whalers; however, he never signed with the team and re-entered the NHL draft two years later where he was drafted this time by the Buffalo Sabres.
+Reekie was originally drafted in 1983 by the Hartford Whalers; however, he never signed with the team and re-entered the NHL draft two years later where he was drafted this time by the Buffalo Sabres.
 Reekie played for the Sabres, New York Islanders, Tampa Bay Lightning, Washington Capitals, and Chicago Blackhawks.

-After retiring from active professional play, Reekie became a post-game analyst for the Capitals on Comcast SportsNet.
-He has three children, Jamie, Jordan, and Justin Reekie.
+After retiring from active professional play, Reekie became a post-game analyst for the Capitals on NBC Sports Regional Networks.